pucherot/Pi.Alert/README.md

 ![Main screen][main]

-## "Under the hood" Modifications within this Fork
+## Modifications within this Fork
   - Only one scan cycle
   - The Backend has the additional option "cleanup"
   - "[pialert-cli](docs/PIALERTCLI.md)" that helps to configure login, password and DB migration
   - API for basic queries

-## Obvious modifications within this Fork
   - Maintenance tasks
-  - Settings page (optional Login, Darkmode and Theme selection, Multilanguage, Config-Editor)
+  - Settings page (optional Login, Darkmode and Theme selection, Multi language, Configfile-Editor)
   - FAQ page
   - Additional notifications